How-To7 min read

 Step 4 — Peel

-• Warm peel: Peel immediately after pressing while still warm.
+PhantomForge film is hot peel — peel immediately after pressing while the transfer is still warm.
 Start at one corner and pull back steadily at a 45° angle.

 Step 5 — Final press

-Once the film is removed, place your parchment or Teflon sheet back over the design and press again for 5 seconds.
+Once the film is removed, place your Teflon sheet or parchment paper back over the design and press again for 3–5 seconds.
 This "finish press" seals the edges, smooths the surface, and significantly improves wash durability.
 Don't skip this step.

 Fabric-Specific Notes